ozgunozerk/state-shift/README.md

 <br/>

-## Why you should use care about type-state?
+## Why you should care about type-state?

 ### 1. State-Focused Methods